webmilio/TF2-Dodgeball/README.md

 # Features

-- Dodgeball Admin Menu (Allows you to change max rockets and rocket speed, although the rocket speed is somewhat buggy)
+- Dodgeball Admin Menu: Allows you to change max rockets, change rocket speed (although it is somewhat buggy), set a main rocket class, and lets you reset configurations mid-game.
 - Pyrovision support
 - Beep to new target when a redirected rocket occurs
 - Steal prevention system